 Part II — The Keep Australia Beautiful Council (W.A.)

-6. Establishment of Keep Australia Beautiful Council
+6. Council established etc.

 (1) A body corporate with perpetual succession is hereby established under the name “Keep Australia Beautiful Council (W.A.)”.

 (2) The Council shall have a common seal and all courts, judges and persons acting judicially shall take judicial notice of the common seal of the Council and shall presume that it was duly affixed.